 This study is a retrospective review of patients who underwent super-selective arterial embolization for acute lower GI bleeding from June 2008 to January 2017.
 The study included 31 patients with 24 men and 7 women whose average age was 66.3 (from 36 to 81) years.
 They suffered from life-threatening acute GI bleeding.
 Twenty-one patients were in frank cardiogenic shock, with systolic blood pressure levels less than 80 mmHg.
 Packed red blood cell transfusions with the amount ranging between 4 and 11 units were transfused to compensate for massive blood loss.
 Moreover, 14 patients underwent endoscopic evaluation before radiologic intervention.

 Embolization therapy was performed on patients in a specialized angiographic suite with advanced diagnostic and interventional therapeutic capabilities.
 Standard 4-Fr or 5 Fr catheters for selective diagnostic arteriography were used in each patient.
 When the site of active bleeding was seen, super-selective catheterization was performed using latest generation of co-axial catheters.
-The clinicians would have planned to perform embolization in all 31 patients and finally it was really performed in 26 patients.
-For the rest 55 patients, sufficient space for safe embolization could not be achieved.
-Embolization which involved branches of the superior mesenteric artery was performed in 21 patients, and embolization which involved the inferior mesenteric artery was performed in 5 patients.
+The clinicians planned to perform embolization in all 31 patients, and ultimately, it was performed in 26 patients.
+For the remaining 5 patients, sufficient space for safe embolization could not be achieved.
+Embolization that involved branches of the superior mesenteric artery was performed in 21 patients, and embolization that involved the inferior mesenteric artery was performed in 5 patients.
 The catheter tip was positioned just adjacent to the site of active bleeding whenever possible.
 Only gelfoam fragments of 1 to 2 mm were used as embolic agent in 16 of 26 patients.
-Microcoils from 2 mm to 4 mm in diameter were used in 10 of 26 patients, and the rest 66 patients were additionally administered with a few polyvinyl alcohol particles (PVA; Contour emboli 355 to 500 μm) to achieve complete hemostasis.
+Microcoils from 2 mm to 4 mm in diameter were used in 10 of 26 patients, and the remaining 6 patients were additionally administered with a few polyvinyl alcohol particles (PVA; Contour emboli 355 μm to 500 μm) to achieve complete hemostasis.
 Control of hemorrhage, as evidenced by cessation of extravasation and obliteration of pseudoaneurysms, was confirmed by repeat arteriography.

 After embolization, they were monitored for postoperative bleeding and signs of intestinal infarction.
 Several outcomes were analyzed, including rate of initial technical success, rebleeding rate within 7 d after embolization, and complication rate of all patients.